Rare and Unusual Advertising Signs: The Holy Grails of Sign Collecting

 Beyond rarity and condition, unique or unusual graphics also elevate a sign’s desirability.
 This could include:

 - Art Deco Designs: Signs featuring the distinctive Art Deco style are often highly prized.
+The design elements themselves tell a story, representing a specific era and aesthetic.

 - Unique Illustrations: Signs with unusual or captivating illustrations that reflect the product’s marketing are more valuable.

 - Forgotten Brands: Signs for brands that are no longer in existence are a direct link to the past and often rare.
+Understanding the history and artistry behind these signs is fascinating – and a whole area of study for the serious enthusiast.

 - Local Flavor: Signs that celebrate a specific community or region can be highly collectible.